woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/README.md

 [Payment Method Integration](./payment-method-integration.md) | Information about implementing payment methods.
 [Checkout Flow and Events](./checkout-flow-and-events.md) | All about the checkout flow in the checkout block and the various emitted events that can be subscribed to.
 [Available Filters](./available-filters.md) | All about the filters that you may use to change values of certain elements of WooCommerce Blocks.
+[Exposing your data in the Store API.](./extend-rest-api-add-data.md) | Explains how you can add additional data to Store API endpoints.
+[Available endpoints to extend with ExtendRestAPI.](./available-endpoints-to-extend.md) | A list of all available endpoints to extend.
+[Adding an endpoint to ExtendRestAPI.](./extend-rest-api-new-endpoint.md) | A step by step process for contributors to expose a new endpoint via ExtendRestApi.
+[Slots and Fills.](./slot-fills.md) | Explains Slot Fills and how to use them to render your own components in Cart and Checkout.
+[Available Slot Fills.](./available-slot-fills.md) | Available Slots that you can use and their positions in Cart and Checkout.